Plant Problem Lab

 Ponytail Palm soft base

-For ponytail palm, adjust the diagnosis around this plant profile: Ponytail palms store water in their swollen base.
+For ponytail palm, read this symptom alongside how the plant usually behaves: Ponytail palms store water in their swollen base.
 Brown tips are common, but yellowing or soft bases are stronger warnings about wet soil.

 Feel whether the base is firm before watering.